The Archbishop Romero El Salvador Tour

 It was created in honor of San Salvador's patron, the Divine Savior of the World, in 1942, and the figure that sits on the top was removed from the grave of the former Salvadoran President Araujo to take pride of place on this monument.

-Parking is not easily available, you could maybe park on the underground car park and Gallerias mall and walk the short distance.
+- Parking: not easily available, but you can stop briefly to take photos if the traffic is quiet. alternatively you could park on the underground car park at Gallerias mall and walk the short distance.
 If you only want to park to take photos the McDonalds car park, adjacent to the roundabout, makes a good photo vantage point.

 Romero - Download now or buy on DVD